Home » One Pot » No Rice Jambalaya

 Tomato-based sauce for jambalaya in a pan.

-Finally, you’ll cook the shrimp briefly right in this pan – they truly only take 2-3 minutes to fully cook in a simmering sauce – and return the sausage to the pan afterwards.
+Finally, you’ll cook the shrimp briefly right in this pan.
+They truly only take 2-3 minutes to fully cook in a simmering sauce.
+Return the sausage to the pan afterwards.

-Give it all a good stir, and garnish with green onions or fresh herbs as desired – parsley and thyme are my favorites.
+Give it all a good stir, and garnish with fresh herbs as desired.
+Parsley and thyme are my favorites!

 Shrimp and sausage jambalaya without rice in a large cast iron skillet, ready to serve.